myothida/myothida/README.md

   - [Student Performance Data Analysis](https://da-grade-bhutan.herokuapp.com/): Dashboard for visualizing the performance of the students (Bhutan - Data Analytic Class 2021-2022).
   - [Explorary Analysis : State of the Art Technology](https://github.com/myothida/survey_dashboard.git): Explorary Analysis on the sate-of-the-art technologies in Data Science (Kaggle data-set : Data Science Survey 2019).
   - [Diagnostic Analytics : Analysis on the situation of Myanmar](link) In-depth data analysis, extracting insights and reporting to measure the cuases behind the increased number of deceased.

+### Data Analysis and Visualisation
+- [Python Programming]([https://da-grade-bhutan.herokuapp.com/](https://github.com/myothida/PythonProgramming.git)): This repo includes the assignments and lectures conducted in the Python Programming Course.
+This Course teaches you programming in general as well as Python fundamentals for data science.
+This course provides you knowledge and skills to create basic programs to work with real data and solve real-world problems in Python.
+You will gain a strong foundation for more advanced learning that requires the Python Programming knowledge.